 One Hiveconf file can use another Hiveconf file by mounting the other file using a mount command as in the following example:

-The mount should be compared to a mount on a UNIX or Linux system.
+The mount should be compared to a mount on a Linux.
 That is, the mount adds the tree structure of the file mounted at exactly the place in the current tree structure where the mount command was found.

 Mounts can also use wildcards, as in the following example

 The above is exactly what you'll find if you look into the file /opt/thinlinc/etc/thinlinc.hconf.
 Hiveconf will mount all files in /opt/thinlinc/etc/conf.d and add them to the current folder.
 This is a very convenient way to add all configuration files for a specific software suite to the Hiveconf namespace.